 Several months ago in a quiet spot below the Redwoods and Arboretum, Shawn and I planted a tiny evergreen tree that held ornaments at our winter wedding the previous December.
 Nicknamed Ritter or ‘knight’ (after the Hotel zum Ritter, where our wedding dinner was held), the little tree had to endure a dramatic range of weather during its first months growing in the wild.
 Whenever our schedules allowed, we trekked up into the hills to see Ritter and we were saddened when the evergreen appeared weaker with each visit.
 We have not been up to see the little tree for several months, however, we have vowed that if he did not survive the summer months, we will someday plant another to keep Heidelberg’s beautiful forest going strong.

-- While exploring these enchanting hills, do be wary of deer ticks among the foliage, as well as daring mountain bikers who plow down the trails at Autobahn-like speeds.
+- While exploring these enchanting hills, be wary of deer ticks among the foliage; here are some deer tick avoidance tips.
+Mountain bikers are also known to plow down these trails at Autobahn-like speeds.
+While most bikers I encountered were respectful of hikers, be cautious so you don’t get hit.

-- Find a map here.
-Should you end up off the main trails, do not despair because the Germans – known for their knack at creating extensive signage – have placed large boulders and markers on tree trunks to guide even the most navigationally -challenged hikers, such as myself. :)
+- This Königstuhl map, which includes the arboreta (international tree collections), is helpful.
+And should you end up off the main trails, don’t despair because the Germans – known for their knack at creating extensive signage – have placed markers on boulders and tree trunks to guide even the most navigationally -challenged hikers, myself included. :)

 - For more information, see Heidelberg Arboretum – World of Trees website.